-- In the Panel's view the key and ultimately dispositive fact is that the Athlete's A Sample tested positive for Boldenone, a prohibited substance and anabolic steroid. - In the case of the Athlete a complaint was made that the IWF Panel consolidated her case with that of Ms Gonçalves and gave a combined decision.
-This Panel can find no fault with that approach.
-The cases had a commonality in terms of the shared team membership of the pair, the occasion of their testing, the process of analysis of their A Samples and the results thereof and the general nature of their defences.
-Nonetheless the IWF Panel recognised that each case demanded individual attention: as has this Panel.
-It is clearly and rightly relevant to its conclusion in each case that precisely the same amount of the prohibited substance was detected in the two athletes' A Samples. - The Athlete did not request a testing of the B Sample nor can she assert any breach of her fundamental rights when in the Notice of Charge she was offered the opportunity to make such a request.
-Whatever may be the consequence of a case where there has been an actual denial to an athlete of such opportunity, the present case cannot be equated with it.
-The Panel finds it difficult to conceive of circumstances in which alleged procedural flaws or even denial of fundamental rights which could have no bearing on the findings of an ADRV would ever justify ignoring such findings.
+- In the Panel's view the key and ultimately dispositive fact is that the Athlete's A Sample tested positive for Boldenone, a prohibited substance and anabolic steroid. - The Athlete did not request a testing of the B Sample nor can she assert any breach of her 36. fundamental rights when in the Notice of Charge she was offered the opportunity to make such a request.
+Whatever may be the consequence of a case where there has been an actual denial to an athlete of such opportunity, the present case cannot be equated with it. - The Panel sees no reason to doubt the evidence of the DCO that he spoke to the Appellant in 37.
+Portuguese (in which he is sufficiently fluent).
+He had no reason not to do so; and no motive

-- The Panel sees no reason to doubt the evidence of the DCO that he spoke to the Appellant in Portuguese (in which he is sufficiently fluent).
-He had no reason not to do so; and no motive to mislead the Panel.
-In any event the absence of an interpreter could not undermine the results of the A Sample test. - 39.
-The Panel rejects the Athlete's assertion that her request to be accompanied by her coach was denied by the DCO.
-The DCO would have had no motive for denying her request: and it appears on his own evidence that the Coach was occupied elsewhere at the time.
-There is no suggestion that the testing process was flawed.
-In any event his absence could not have affected the laboratory analysis. - The Athlete would not have participated in the Competition without parental consent and testing is an incident of such competitions, and her parents' consent could, even if necessary, have been implied.
-Notably there is no requirement under the relevant anti-doping rules that a parent be present for the sample collection of a minor, though parental consent may be required for a minor's membership in a federation or event.
-Moreover, the Athlete, although a minor, had previous experience of doping control.
-There is no suggestion that the testing process was flawed; and the absence of the Athlete's parent during that process could not have affected the laboratory analysis. - There is no absolute ban on disclosure even where the athlete found guilty of an ADRV is a minor.
-The default position is that disclosure should be made.
-Disclosure is inevitably damaging to the athlete: but the corollary is that it is also a deterrent to others.
-Given the legitimate concern about Brazilian doping cases, the CAS Panel sees no reason to fault the decision to make disclosure.
-In any event subsequent disclosure cannot undermine the previous finding of an ADRV. - It follows inexorably that subject to Article 10.6 of the IWF ADP unless the athlete can establish an absence of intention to commit an ADRV, the four-year period of ineligibility is mandatory (IWF ADP 10.2.1; 10.2.1.1; 10.2.3). - Even if, as was stated obiter in CAS 2016/A/4534 the WADC 2015 on which the IWF ADP was based can accommodate the "extremely rare" situation in which an athlete can establish lack of intention to commit an ADRV (or to cheat) without proof of how the prohibited substance came to be present in his or her system (see paragraphs 35-37) this is manifestly not such a situation. - In the case of Canadian Centre for Ethics in Sport and Canadian Weightlifting Federation Halterophile Canadienne v Taylor Findlay (SDRCC DT 16-0242w) where the issue was whether Ms Findlay intentionally ingested a prohibited substance - Clenbuterol - a very distinguished

-CAS arbitrator Yves Fortier QC (sitting in the Sports Resolution Committee of Canada) said in his award of 13 March 2017 at para.
+- to mislead the Panel.
+In any event the absence of an interpreter could not undermine the results of the A Sample test. - It follows inexorably that subject to Article 10.6 of the IWF ADP unless the athlete can establish an absence of intention to commit an ADRV, the four-year period of ineligibility is mandatory (IWF ADP 10.2.1; 10.2.1.1; 10.2.3). - Even if, as was stated obiter in CAS 2016/A/4534 the WADC 2015, on which the IWF ADP 39. was based, can accommodate the "extremely rare" situation in which an athlete can establish lack of intention to commit an ADRV (or to cheat) without proof of how the prohibited substance came to be present in his or her system (see paragraphs 35-37) this is manifestly not such a situation. - 40.
+In the case of Canadian Centre for Ethics in Sport and Canadian Weightlifting Federation Halterophile Canadienne v Taylor Findlay (SDRCC DT 16-0242) where the issue was whether Ms Findlay intentionally ingested a prohibited substance - Clenbuterol - a very distinguished CAS arbitrator Yves Fortier QC (sitting in the Sports Resolution Committee of Canada) said in his award of 13 March 2017 at para.
 77: